C8359Frank/proje/README.md

 # proje
-study for your career program.
+study for your career programs.